Manishearth/manishearth.github.io/source/_posts/2017-05-14-mentally-modelling-modules.markdown

-These examples remind me of the "point at infinity" in elliptic curve crypto or fake particles in physics or fake lattice elements in various fields of CS.
+These examples remind me of the "point at infinity" in elliptic curve crypto or fake particles in physics or fake lattice elements in various fields of CS[^2].
 Sometimes, for something to make sense, you add in things that don't normally exist.
 Similarly, these examples may contain code which is not traditional Rust style, but the import system still makes more sense when you include them.

+ [^2]: One example closer to home is how Rust does lifetime resolution.
+Lifetimes form a lattice with `'static` being the bottom element.
+There is no top element for lifetimes in Rust syntax, but internally [there is the "empty lifetime"](http://manishearth.github.io/rust-internals-docs/rustc/ty/enum.Region.html#variant.ReEmpty) which is used during borrow checking.
+If something resolves to have an empty lifetime, it can't exist, so we get a lifetime error.

 ### Imports